 “Shea is very important.
 I am worried about its extinction,” said Gerima as he greeted the crowd.
 “We had white rhino in our place.
 But people did not pay attention to it and now white rhinos are not there anymore.
 We do not need to lose these things.”

-Gerima relied on the kindness of strangers on his epic march.
+Gerima relied on the kindness of strangers in his epic march.
 He was never mugged.
-While in Nairobi, he attended Wangari Maathai Day on and will meet teams at the UN.
+While in Nairobi, he attended Wangari Maathai Day and will meet teams at the UN.

 “I am just a message,” said the environmental activist as he called for action on the tree.
 “It will be an ecological disaster if it goes extinct.”